mark-cooper/cspace_vagrantbox/README.md

 cspace_vagrantbox
 =================

 Create a CollectionSpace server using vagrant and the one-click-installer with a single command.
+This will work for Windows, OSX or Linux.

 Requirements
 ------------